OnekiDevs/offdjs/README.md

 ## Commands

-To load commands you just need to create a folder in the root called `commands` and **offdjs** will read all the json files and will load them as global commands
+To load commands you just need to create a folder in the root called `commands` and **offdjs** will read all the json files and will load them as global commands.

 <!-- **offdjs** can read subfolders within the `commands` folder to make managing commands easier -->